-The ICRC opened a delegation in the Central African Republic in 2007 in the context of the non-international armed conflict in the north, but has carried out activities in the country since 1983.
-It seeks to protect and assist people affected by armed conflict/other situations of violence, providing emergency relief, medical care and psychological support, helping people restore their livelihoods, and rehabilitating water and sanitation facilities.
-It also visits detainees, restores links between relatives separated by conflict, promotes IHL among the authorities, armed forces, armed groups and civil society, and supports the development of the Central African Red Cross Society.
+The ICRC opened a delegation in the Central African Republic in 2007 in the context of the non-international armed conflict in the north, but has conducted activities in the country since 1983.
+It seeks to protect and assist people affected by armed conflict/other situations of violence, providing relief, medical and surgical care and psychological support, helping people restore their livelihoods, and rehabilitating water/sanitation facilities.
+It visits detainees, restores links between relatives separated by conflict/other situations of violence, promotes IHL among the authorities, armed forces, armed groups and civil society, and supports the development of the Central African Red Cross Society.

 BUDGET IN KCHF

-Protection 1,722
+Protection 2,438

-Assistance 10,380
+Assistance 18,259

-Prevention 1,402
+Prevention 1,926

-Cooperation with National Societies 828
+Cooperation with National Societies 1,064

 General -

-Total 14,332
+Total 23,688

-Of which: Overheads 875
+Of which: Overheads 1,446

 PERSONNEL

-PERSONNEL Expatriates 29
+Mobile staff 45

+Resident staff (daily workers not included) 243